DinoKao23/ML2024_V1/READMECA02.md

 pip install scikit-learn
 pip install nltk

+(use "!" before the pip for jypter notebook enviornments)

 ## Data Folder Structure
 The program expects the data to be in a specific folder structure: